2017 Houston Astros season: September—October

 Verlander's debut as an Astro occurred on September 5 in a 3–1 victory versus the Mariners.
 The only run he allowed was a home run to Kyle Seager and he struck out seven over six innings.
 Maybin homered in the seventh inning to break a 1–1 tie, giving the Astros their sixth consecutive win.

 Moran returned to the Astros on September 19, having completed a rehabilitation assignment at Class-A Quad Cities River Bandits.
 He had sustained a fracture below the left eye in a game on July 22.

 On September 19, Altuve was announced as the recipient of MLB's Lou Gehrig Memorial Award for 2017, as the player "who best exemplifies the giving character" of Gehrig.

 In the last series of the regular season, the Astros defeated the Red Sox 3–2 on September 29 for their 100th win of the season.
 Charlie Morton (14–7) pitched six innings to earn the win and Bregman hit a tie-breaking home run.
 The Astros joined the Los Angeles Dodgers and Cleveland Indians as 100-game winners in 2017, marking the first time since 2003 that three or more teams reached the milestone, and the sixth time overall in major league history.
 It was Houston's first 100-win season since 1998, when they won a club-record 102 games.
 The Astros defeated the Boston Red Sox on the last day of the regular season, Sunday, Oct.
 1, 2017, to finish the season with a record of 101–61.

 Having achieve 200 hits on the season, Altuve became just the fifth hitter since integration in 1947 to record four straight 200-hit seasons, following Wade Boggs (1983−89), Kirby Puckett (1986−89), Ichiro Suzuki (2001−2010), and Michael Young (2003−07).
 He also became the first hitter in Major League history to solely lead his respective league in hits for four years in a row while also collecting his third career batting title.
 Suzuki technically led the AL in hits from 2006 to 2010, but tied with Dustin Pedroia in 2008.

+Overall, Houston finished with a 101–61 regular season record, at the time the second-highest win total in franchise history, for a .623 winning percentage, trailing the 1998 team by one win.